ggrossman/basic/README.txt

 Lexical Scanner Support:
 There are two new reserved words for the IF statement, IF and THEN.
-Register both of these with the lexical scanner in the same way you' did INPUT.
+Register both of these with the lexical scanner in the same way you did INPUT.

 AST Node: